ScriptTactics/ScriptTactics.github.io/_posts/2023-05-23-home-security-networking.md

 | Block | IPv4     | *                | *    | *                | 53   | Block External DNS     |
 | Block | IPv4     | 192.168.102.1/24 | *    | RFC1918 Networks | *    | Block RFC1918 Networks |
 | Allow | IPv4     | *                | *    | *                | *    | Allow All Traffic      |

+The example firewall rules above should give you an easy guideline to get started.
+Each software is different in how they are able to setup firewall rules, but the same principles should apply across the board.

  # Switch Configuration